Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 American Journey Grain-Free Salmon & Sweet Potato Recipe Dry Dog Food

-Calories: 390 kcal per cup
+Calories:390 kcal per cup

 With a stunning 32% protein level, American Journey Salmon & Sweet Potato Recipe Grain-Free Dog food is number six on our list.
 This is quite a bit of high-quality protein, on top of being grain-free.
 Deboned chicken and salmon meal top the list of ingredients, which accounts for the high protein levels.
 With the salmon comes flaxseed which works to keep your pet’s coat shiny and his skin healthy.
 Also, since the kibble is grain-free, it’ll prevent bloating and help to increase your pet’s energy levels at the same time.
+Some pet owners reported the kibble's lack of red meat as being troublesome because their Cane Corsos were still hungry after eating a meal and needed snacks to get them through to their next feeding.

 Pros